devkodama/PACS-Assistant/README.md

 ## Introduction

-PACS Assistant makes the combination of Agfa Enterprise Imaging (EI), PowerScribe, and Epic work together more seamlessly and efficiently.
+PACS Assistant helps Agfa Enterprise Imaging (EI), PowerScribe, and Epic function more seamlessly and efficiently.

-PACS Assistant has multiple functions which are described below.
-PACS Assistant is highly customizable--most of its functions can be selectively enabled or disabled from the Settings page.
+PACS Assistant has many features which are described below.
+PACS Assistant is highly customizable--most of its features can be selectively enabled or disabled from the Settings page.

 ## How to use

-On your home workstation, copy the PACS Assistant folder to the Documents folder.
+On home workstations, copy the PACS Assistant folder to the Documents folder.
 Open the PACS Assistant folder and double click "Run PACS Assistant" to start it.
 You can create a desktop shortcut to make it easier to run next time.
-The first time you run it, you'll need to enter your username and password.
-PACS Assistant remembers your username and password so you don't have to enter it again.

 On hospital workstations, copy the PACS Assistant folder to the Documents folder.
 Open the PACS Assistant folder and double click "Run PACS Assistant" to start it.
 You cannot create a persistent desktop shortcut on hospital workstations.

-PACS Assistant will remember your username but not your password for security reasons.
+The first time you run PACS Assistant, you'll need to enter your username and password.
+On home workstations, it will remember your username and password so you don't have to enter it in the future.
+Your password is protected by your Windows login password.
+On hospital workstations, PACS Assistant will remember your username but not your password for security reasons.

-A useful key to remember is **F2**, which toggles on/off PACS Assistant and can get you out of trouble if you notice something weird happening.
-There is also a clickable toggle switch in the lower left corner of the PACS Assistant window.

-## Single sign on

-PACS Assistant streamlines PACS start up, especially when reading from home.

-At home, clicking the **Power** button and entering a one time passcode from Authenticate will complete the entire sequence of connecting to the VPN and starting EI, Powerscribe, and Epic.
-PACS Assistant securely stores your username and password so you don't have to reenter them every time.

 > ℹ️ Your stored username and password are protected by your Windows login credentials.
 Anyone who knows your Windows login can access your stored username and password.

+## Single sign on

+On home workstations, PACS Assistant can complete the sequence of connecting to the VPN and starting EI, Powerscribe, and Epic with minimal input.
+To begin, click on the **Power** button, wait a few seconds, and enter a one time passcode from the Authenticate app on your mobile phone.
+The rest happens automatically.

-At the hospital, clicking the **Power** button will start EI, Powerscribe, and Epic.
-On hospital workstations, you will have to enter your password each time you start PACS Assistant.
+On hospital workstations, PACS Assistant can start EI, Powerscribe, and Epic, but you will have to enter your password the first time.
 Your password is not stored for security reasons.

 ## Window management

-PACS Assistant can remember your window layout and restore windows to their saved positions when PACS starts up.
+PACS Assistant can remember your window layout and restore windows to the same positions when PACS starts up.

-PACS Assistant can automatically dismiss selected popup messages such as the PowerScribe Logout confirmation message, PowerScribe Create addendum confirmation message, Epic Timezone confirmation message, etc.
+PACS Assistant can automatically dismiss selected popup messages, such as the PowerScribe, EI, or Epic confirmation messages.

-The EPIC Secure Chat window can automatically enlarge and shrink itself to save space when not in use.

 ## Focus following

-PACS Assistant lets you treat EI, PowerScribe, and Epic as though they were integrated instead of being separate applications.
-PACS Assistant follows your mouse pointer on the screen and keeps the proper application in focus.
-You don't need to click to change which application window has focus.
+PACS Assistant treats EI, PowerScribe, and Epic as though they were integrated instead of being separate applications.
+PACS Assistant watches your mouse and keeps the appropriate application in focus.
+You don't need to click on each application to switch focus.

-In most cases, key presses are sent to the application under the mouse pointer.
+In most cases, key presses are transmitted to the application which has focus.
+However, when appropriate, some keys may be transmitted to a different application.

-> For example, when the mouse pointer is hovering over an EI image window, pressing the `C` key will trigger the EI Shortcut that is assigned to the `C` key.
-However, when the mouse pointer is hovering over the PowerScribe window, pressing the `C` key will type the letter *c* in PowerScribe.

-When appropriate, however, key presses may send a command to a different application than is under the mouse pointer.

-> For example, if the Tab key is assigned to the PowerScribe command "Next Field", pressing Tab will always send a "Next Field" command to PowerScribe regardless of whether the mouse pointer is hovering over the PowerScribe window or an EI image window.
+> For example, if the Tab key is assigned to the PowerScribe command "Next Field", pressing Tab will send a "Next Field" command to PowerScribe regardless of whether the mouse is hovering over the PowerScribe window or over an EI image window.

 ## Viewport activation for EI